 Single Cylinder Lock

 A single-cylinder lock opens with a key from the outside.
 On the inside, there is a turning thumb-knob.
-The reason why this is called a single-cylinder lock is that there is only a keyhole on the outside of the lock.
-This is not one of the most secure security door locks because intruders can reach in somehow and turn the thumb-knob to open the door.
+Unlike a multi-cylinder lock, this one has only one keyhole.
+This is not one of the most secure security door locks; because intruders can reach in somehow and turn the thumb-knob to open the door.

 Double Cylinder Lock

 A doorknob lock is one of the most common locks on doors inside a home.
 A doorknob lock features a doorknob on both sides of the door.
-These are not very secure as far as security door locks are considered.
+In terms of security door locks, these aren’t very secure.
 This is the reason why you will most often see them on bathroom doors.
 Eventually, everyone needs to be able to open that door from the outside.

 Lever Handle Lock

 Deadbolts come in three principal variations.
-The first is the single cylinder deadbolt which has a keyhole on the outside and a thumb turn on the inside.
+The first is the single cylinder deadbolt which has a keyhole on the outside; a thumb turn on the inside.
 The second is a double cylinder deadbolt.
 The double cylinder deadbolt has a key cylinder on both sides and will not open unless you have the key.
 These security door locks can have serious implications in the event of an emergency.
-The third is called the lockable thumb turn.
+Lockable thumb turn is third one.
 It has a thumb turn on the inside with a key.
 The key can be used to lock the thumb turn in either position.
 Deadbolts are the most secure security door locks.

 These are the best industry-standard locks.
 Grade 1 locks are manufactured to withstand one million open and close cycles.
 A grade 1 lock can withstand 10 blows with a 75 ft-lbf (foot per pound-force).
-These locks are used if security is of prime importance.
+When security is paramount, these locks are used.

 This is the lowest standard of locks.
 Grade 3 locks are manufactured to withstand 800,000 open and close cycles.
 A grade 3 lock can only bear 2 blows with a 75 ft-lbf(foot per pound-force) before it gives.
 These locks are the locks that are usually used inside homes and living spaces.